Creativity at Round and Round the Gardens

 How did I take this sessions' experience back to the nursery?

 From this session I was bubbling over with creativity!

 I was eager to engage with children and staff through planned and spontaneous creative activities and experiences!

 I worked with Bumblebees, Ladybirds and Dragonflies on a 'Creative Malleable Activity' based on the storybook of 'The Gruffalo.'
-It was really successful and the children loved creating their own Gruffalo's from playdough and open-ended resources such as straws, matchsticks, ribbon and much more.
+It was really successful and the children loved creating their own Gruffalo's from playdough and open-ended resources such as straws, matchsticks, ribbon and more.
 To finish, they shared their 'Gruffalo's' as a group and sharing what was special about it.
 It was interesting to see the children being creative individually and independently!
-Parents viewed the display of the childrens' creations and gave very positive feedback!
+Parents viewed the display of the childrens' creations and gave positive feedback!